fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: glyph.preserveLayerAsUndo([layer, dohints])

    Normally undo handling is turned off during python scripting.
-If you wish you may tell fontforge to preserve the current state of a layer so that whatever you do later can be undone by the user.
-You may omit the layer parameter (in which case the currently active layer will be used).
-You may also request that hints be preserved (they are not, by default).
+This method preserves the current state of a layer so that whatever you do after can be undone by the user.
+You may omit the ``layer`` parameter, in which case the currently active layer will be used.
+Otherwise it must either be a layer name or an integer between 0 and ``glyph.layer_cnt-1``.
+When ``dohints`` is True then hints will also be preserved (they are not by default).

 .. method:: glyph.removeOverlap()